MichaelCurrin/learn-to-code/en/topics/apis/twitter.md

 # Twitter API

+See [Twitter libraries](https://developer.twitter.com/en/docs/developer-utilities/twitter-libraries) recommended by Twitter, across programming languages.

+Some quickstart snippets are shown below.

+## Python

+See my [Twitter Python Guide](https://michaelcurrin.github.io/python-twitter-guide/) which focuses on the Tweepy library.
+It covers other Python libraries on the Resources page.

 ## JavaScript

-See [twitter](https://www.npmjs.com/package/twitter) on NPM packages.
+Using [twitter](https://www.npmjs.com/package/twitter) on NPM packages.

 Example: